-We aim to provide as varied a life beyond lessons as we can, so that our pupils not only have the pleasure of activity when they are young, but also find and develop essential skills which will form a vital part of their adult lives.
+The academic programme is clearly central to the life of the school.
+However, in many ways, it is just as important for pupils to become engaged in the wide range of other activities that take place.
+As part of the co-curricular programme at Solihull we aim to provide as varied a life beyond lessons as we can, so that our pupils not only have the pleasure of activity when they are young, but also find and develop essential skills which will form a vital part of their adult lives.

 The co-curricular programme aims to be inclusive and to give all pupils the opportunity to take part in such activities and to foster some progression, but ultimately ensure that the pupils enjoy the experience.
 This may lead to an area of excellence and/or interest that stays with them well beyond leaving school.
 As part of the co-curricular programme we aim to instil a love of learning and a sense of curiosity to discover new ideas and concepts.
 This could be a love of the outdoors, to a passion for drama, or learning a new skill in sport.
 Pupils at Solihull should see their co-curricular activities as joyous, and something that they love taking part in.
-Pupils should leave Solihull having enjoyed their experiences, taking with them a lifelong passion for something outside of the classroom.
+Pupils should leave Solihull having enjoyed their experiences, taking with them a lifelong passion for something outside the classroom.

 The tabs on the right provide further information for each of the Big 6 co-curricular activities at Solihull and the link below details Senior School clubs and activities for 2023 - 2024.